Overview of Favor 2018 Runner Taxes

 We understand taxes can be difficult and confusing, so we’re providing you with some information on what to expect over the next few weeks.
 Keep in mind that the following is not tax advice and you should always report earnings according to tax laws.

 All Runners are users of the Favor platform.
-No matter the type of income you’re reporting, you have an independent contractor relationship with Favor, and are not an employee of Favor.
+No matter the type of income you’re reporting, you have an independent contractor relationship with Favor and are not a Favor employee.

-If you don’t expect to receive a 1099, here’s how it breaks down:
+If you do not expect to receive a 1099-K, here’s how it breaks down:

-We highly advise you speak to a tax professional to make sure you are reporting all Favor-related activity in the best way possible.
-We also recommend you use a mileage and expense tracking app like Everlance, so you can keep track of all your business mileage and expenses and deduct them at tax time.
-Through our partnership with Everlance, Runners get 6 months free of Everlance Premium.
+We highly advise that you speak to a tax professional to ensure you are correctly reporting all Favor-related activity.
+If you did not do so in 2018, we recommend using a mileage and expense tracking app like Everlance to track your business mileage and expenses and deduct them at tax time.
+Through our partnership with Everlance, Runners get six (6) months free of Everlance Premium.

-Our partner Everlance also has a wealth of helpful articles, like top deductions for delivery drivers or taxes 101 for the self-employed.
+Everlance also has helpful articles, like taxes 101 for the self-employed.

-If you have additional questions about how to file or that are specific to your tax situation, your best bet is to speak with a tax professional.
+If you have additional questions about how to file or that are specific to your tax situation, please speak with a tax professional.